 Raj Zutshi

 Raj Zutshi is an Indian actor, best known for Tamil cinema.
-Raj Zutshi began their career in 1984.
+Raj Zutshi began their career in 1984 and has been a prominent figure in the industry for over 42 years.
 With over 60 credits to their name, Raj Zutshi remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Raj Zutshi's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones